sorin-ionescu/prezto/modules/command-not-found/README.md

 Authors
 -------

-*The authors of this plugin should be contacted via the GitHub issue tracker.*
+*The authors of this module should be contacted via the GitHub issue tracker.*

  - [Joseph Booker](/sargas)